- Docs

 Files.com provides multiple features that will email links to the platform.
 This includes Inbox and Share Link invitations, Email notifications, new user welcome emails, password recovery emails and site alert emails.
 Any links sent by the platform will always use the primary custom domain address; there is no way to override this behavior.

-Files.com provides a Child Site feature, creating an entirely separate site that is associated with your primary account.
-Each child site's content and its settings, such as users, logos, and custom domain are self-contained.
+A child site is an entirely separate site that is associated with your primary account.
+Each child site's content and its settings, such as remote servers, logos, and custom domain are separate from all your other sites.
+Parent site users can be granted access to any of your child sites.